Marine Lines railway station

+History

 The Marine Lines station at one point of time was south of the current day location, near the church of Our Lady of Seven Dolours.
 At one point of time, trains used to terminate at Marine Lines.
 Before the Colaba station was closed down in the 1930s, Marine lines used to be the third stop on the railway line.

-Almost all the north-bound fast trains stop at Marine Lines.
-Southbound fast locals stop at Marine Lines, but skip the station during the evening peak hours (17:00 to 20:00).